 Yes.
 We do not accept fingerprint confirmations from other agencies, companies or school districts.

 Fingerprints go to the Department of Justice (DOJ) and Federal Bureau of Investigation (FBI) to check for any past criminal records.
 We need to receive clearances from both agencies in order to approve your volunteer request.

 Does my fingerprint information go to immigration agencies?

 No. This information only goes to the DOJ and FBI.
 We are not interested in knowing the immigration status of volunteer applicants.

 Where can I get a TB test done?

-TB tests can be done through your own medical provider at your own expense.
+TB tests can be done through your own medical provider and are at your own expense.
 There are many clinics that perform TB testing at a low cost.
 There is a TB clinic conveniently located across the street from the District Office at the Santa Clara County Health Department.